What Is CPR?

 - suspected sudden infant death syndrome (SIDS)

 CPR is most successful when started as quickly as possible, but a person must first decide if it's needed.
 It should only be done when someone isn't breathing or their heart isn't beating.
+Remember to also call 911 for emergency services.

 What Are the Three Parts of CPR?